Reveal a Job Candidate’s True Capabilities

 "We’re a fast-growing department within a fast-growing company.
 Often, we’re taking on challenges that are new to all of us.
 How would you handle being asked to take on something that you know is outside your skill set?"

 Listen for: Self Awareness, a Willingness to Stretch, Honesty, and Clear Communications

-A great response will reveal a candidate capable of solid, accurate self assessment.
+A great response will reveal a candidate capable of solid, accurate self-assessment.
 Notice that the question asks only about skills.
 You want a candidate who is eager to learn take on new challenges and acquire the skills necessary to conquer them – but who is perfectly comfortable being honest with you about core competencies they may not possess.
-For example, a top-notch financial analyst will be excited to take on a new challenge that involves the numbers.
-But if they turn into a wooden doll when speaking with small groups, they’d be the wrong person to be keynote speaker at the next employee recognition event.
+For example, a top-notch financial analyst will be excited to take on a new challenge that involves numbers.
+But if they turn into wooden dolls when speaking with small groups, they’d be the wrong person to be the keynote speaker at the next employee recognition event.

 If you’re looking to hire a key player in a critical department, you need someone who demonstrates that all-important balance of optimism and realism when it comes to their own skills and competencies.

-Listen for: Honesty, Personal Accountability, Acute Sensitivity to Client Relationships
+Listen for: Honesty, Personal Accountability, and Acute Sensitivity to Client Relationships

 A great response will include details on how the candidate would assess the extent to which the client relationship may have been affected, how they would communicate an appropriate explanation and/or apology to the client, and how they would determine the steps necessary to prevent similar mistakes going forward.

 "How would you handle an escalated complaint from a customer when you know the problem is their fault, not ours?"

 A great response will highlight the importance of listening with empathy, a desire to build and maintain trust, and focus on finding solutions, not placing blame.

 "What would you do if you discover that someone on your team isn’t performing up to standards or expectations?"